uu982077/Submission/readme.txt

-This directory contains the six sbjects used in the case study.
+This directory contains the six subjects used in the case study.
 Each subject archive file has the models for each crn program used in the case study.
 The archive also contain a TestMatrix.csv file which defines the abstract test properties and the inputs for each abstract test and the InputMatrix.csv file contains what the initial values of the input species are for each input defined in TestMatrix.csv.